abxh/x64-dabbles/01-getting-started/README.md

 It's interesting to look at `hexdump -C hello_world.o`.

-## Debugging the "Hello World" progra
+## Debugging the "Hello World" program

 For this part, I used this [article](https://www.cs.swarthmore.edu/~newhall/cs31/resources/ia32_gdb.php).